waynewbishop/bishop-algorithms-swift/README.md

 + Example - An empty single-view application template
 + SwiftTests - Unit tests with XCTest Framework

 To run the project you'll need Xcode 6.0 GM Seed or later.
-Code for all data structures and algorthims can be copied directly into your own project.
+Code for all algorthims can be copied directly into your own project.
 The project also includes a iOS single-view starting template.